-What is Assigned Risk?
+What is an Assigned Risk in Car Insurance?

 <lingo>Assigned risk is a type of automobile insurance plan designed to help high-risk drivers get automobile insurance coverage to put them in compliance with their state's automobile insurance requirements.
 Companies who wish to sell insurance in a state will be assigned these high-risk cases.
 High-risk drivers applying for coverage in a state will be assigned to one of these participating companies.
 This, in essence, has insurance providers sharing the risks involved in covering these high-risk drivers while facilitating coverage for drivers with a high-risk history.</lingo>

 Since all states have some form of auto insurance or financial responsibility requirements to operate a vehicle legally, provisions had to be made for higher risk drivers to comply with these regulations.
 Assigned risk is the solution.
 When a high-risk driver applies for insurance in a state and doesn't qualify for standard insurance rates, they will be “assigned” to an insurance provider licensed to sell auto insurance in the state.

 <twitter>Assigned risk is a type of automobile insurance plan designed to help high-risk drivers get automobile insurance coverage</twitter>

 Typically, drivers who have accumulated a large amount of points on their driving records, have been involved in multiple accidents or have received a DUI are considered high risk.
 Assigned risk policies can be expensive so drivers can benefit from qualifying for standard automobile insurance coverage.